utaschulz1/FinalProjectClickup/README.md

 # FinalProjectClickup
 This is the final project of the course about software documentation with [Jordan Stanchev](https://github.com/JordanStanchev/Getting-Started-as-User-Assistance-Developer).

-Topic
+## Topic
 I chose to document Clickup, in particular the form building function.

-Target audience form builder feature
+## Target audience form builder feature
 My target audience are users like me: such a user would use for business and/or private to organize time and resources adn plan goals and projects on a more or less granular level.
 The user is computer literate and wants to understand workflows and automations.

-Target audience API endpoints for building testimonials on website web developer
+## Target audience API endpoints for building testimonials on website
+web developer

-Feature documentation
+## Feature documentation
 The form builder feature in Clickup creates a form, called a form view, that can be shared and embedded.
 If the form is submitted a task is created tht contains the specified fields and data.
+### Topic formats
-* >concepts topic headings have the format About concept
+* concepts topic headings have the format About concept
-* >tasks topic headings have the format How to create a task
+* tasks topic headings have the format How to create a task
-* >steps have the format STEP # Opening the first window
+* steps have the format STEP # Opening the first window
-* >reference topics have the format
+* reference topics have the format

-API documentation
+## API documentation
 Endpoints for getting data from tasks depending on status will be addressed.
 As an example, the form data from the earlier built form will be queried and used to build a testimonial on the website.

 The API documentation was created on Swagger and pushed to the docs in this project.